Uniform Commercial Real Estate Receivership Act is now the Law in Florida

 Drafted in 2015 by the National Conference of Commissioners of Uniform State Laws, UCRERA creates a process for state courts to appoint a receiver in disputes that arise over commercial real estate, typically a default.

 Supporters say that once appointed by the court, a neutral receiver can manage an asset and prevent it from falling into disrepair.
-Blanco offers the example of a waterfront restaurant that goes out of business and is forced to close.
+Florin offers the example of a waterfront restaurant that goes out of business and is forced to close.
 Without someone to keep the power on and the air conditioner humming, mold would soon take over, she said.

 Florida judges have the power to appoint receivers, but before UCRERA, there was no statute that addresses the process for commercial real estate disputes.

-Blanco said the credit belongs to members of the Business Law Section Uniform Commercial Real Estate Receivership Act Task Force.
+Florin said the credit belongs to members of the Business Law Section Uniform Commercial Real Estate Receivership Act Task Force.

 Former Executive Council Chair Jon Polenberg created the taskforce in June 2016.
 He appointed Miami attorneys Kenneth Murena and Amanda Fernandez, both with Damian Valori, as co-chairs, and asked them to determine whether the proposal was right for Florida and whether the section should support it.